 The question that intrigues me is how does the FM generate such changes?
 What are the principles of the method and how are they staged in its practice?
 This is indeed a challenging task since the knowledge supporting the method comes from different sources such as physiology, anatomy, neuroscience, body mechanics, kinesthetic and somatic studies.
 In addition, Feldenkrais himself, in the preface to one of his books wrote: “I have tried to write what is necessary for you to understand how my techniques work… we really only know how.”

 To face the challenge, in my coming book I bring exemplary lessons, selected from the large corpus that Feldenkrais left for us, that follow those principles, thereby showing how they are staged in the practice of the method.
 The aim is to give a cohesive, though not exhaustive, picture of the power of change of the FM, while at the same time offering a pedagogical tool for practitioners and students.

 Mansbach.
-Abraham. (forthcoming) The Feldenkrais Method and the Power of Self-Transformation: Theory and Practice.
+Abraham. (forthcoming) The Power of Self-Transformation: The Feldenkrais Method

 Mansbach, Abraham.
 2016.
 “Becoming Ourselves: Feldenkrais and Foucault on Soma and Culture.”
 Feldenkrais Research Journal, 5: 2-15.